Yunhao (Robin) Tang

 Yunhao Tang, Daniel Zhaohan Guo, Zeyu Zheng, Daniele Calandriello, Remi Munos, Mark Rowland, Pierre Harvey Richmond, Michal Valko, Bernardo Avila Pires, Bilal Piot

 GPO unifies alignment algorithms such as DPO, IPO and SLiC as special cases.
 The insight, interestingly, is based on classic literature on convex losses for binary classification.
+At the end of the day, all algorithmic variants have similar performance-regularization trade-off though their natural strengths of regularization differ.

 Gemini: A Family of Highly Capable Multimodal Models